walkero-gr/AmigaGCConDocker/README.md

 ## How to create a docker container

-To create a container based on one of these images, run in the terminal any of the following lines, based on which version of GCC is preferred:
+To create a docker container based on one of these images, run in the terminal any of the following lines, based on which version of GCC is preferred:

 ```bash
 docker run -it --rm --name gcc8-ppc -v ${PWD}/code:/opt/code -w /opt/code walkero/amigagccondocker:os4-gcc8-adtools /bin/bash